urbit/urbit.org-reloaded/content/understanding-urbit/roadmap.md

 OS 1
 Q1 2020

 OS 1 is the first minimal but complete release of Urbit.
-We think of it as the [Nokia 3310]() of cloud computers.
+We think of it as the [Nokia 3310](https://en.wikipedia.org/wiki/Nokia_3310) of cloud computers.

 OS 1 is a simple system to publish notes, chat and share links with groups of friends all in one place.
 OS 1 is stripped down, but open for anyone to extend and build on top of.
 It’s easy to onboard a group of friends into OS 1 via email and there will be hosting available to select groups.

 OS 1 is aimed first and foremost at communities looking to homestead a new platform they can truly make their own.
 We’ve been using Urbit ourselves over the years, and OS 1 is what we’ve been looking forward to using for our own daily communication and collaboration.

-While we’re excited about what OS 1 is, there are also plenty of things that it isn’t.
-OS 1 doesn’t have an exceptional notification system, it still lives in a browser, and it lacks great tooling for distributing new modules.
+While we’re excited about what OS 1 is, there are also plenty of gaps.
+For example, OS 1 doesn’t have an exceptional notification system, it still lives in a browser, and it lacks great tooling for distributing new modules.
 While we aren’t inventing any new cryptography, Urbit also hasn’t been audited, so we aren’t calling it secure just yet.

 If OS 0 is for explorers, OS 1 is for tinkerers.
 More like car camping than backpacking.

 Tlon is also planning to provide free hosting to a limited number of groups who want to homestead the system.
 (Although you can always host Urbit yourself, of course.)
-If you’re interested in trying OS 1 with your group of friends, [let us know]().
+If you’re interested in trying OS 1 with your group of friends, [let us know](community/community-grants).

 OS 2 is where Urbit gets easier for a broader audience to try out.